 - OnePlus 8 Pro – 48MP rear camera, 16MP front camera

-- If you look at all of the ridiculously good cameras on these newer phones, you might wonder, how much storage would it take to take max quality pics all of the time.
-Well, it could get up to 20MB fairly easily per picture.
-So if you dedicated your full 32GB hard drive to taking 20MB pics, you’ll fill it all up with 1600 pictures.
+If you look at all of the ridiculously good cameras on these newer phones, you might wonder how much storage would it take to take max quality pics all of the time.
+Well, it could get up to 20MB fairly quickly per picture.
+So if you dedicate your full 32GB hard drive to taking 20MB pics, you’ll fill it all up with 1600 pictures.
 I’m not sure about you, but my phone currently holds over 25k pictures… Don’t believe me?
 Check out the next image…

 What picture size should i set my phone camera to if I plan on Photoshopping images

 If quality is key and your phone has a setting to shoot in RAW format, which means that your picture file has not been processed or processed minimally.
-When you shoot in RAW file format, you can use graphic editors such as Adobe Photoshop or Lightroom to completely change image from 0 to a hero.
-Here is what you could do to a iPhone photo in Lightroom in about 2-3 minutes:
+When you shoot in RAW file format, you can use graphic editors such as Adobe Photoshop or Lightroom to entirely change the image from 0 to a hero.
+Here is what you could do to an iPhone photo in Lightroom in about 2-3 minutes:

-Top picture is the result of 2 minute editing work in Lightroom straight from the iPhone.
+The top picture is the result of 2-minute editing work in Lightroom straight from the iPhone.
 This was not even a RAW file, so you can only imagine what kind of art piece you can make out of a RAW file and editing on a Desktop computer.
-Phones are pretty limited, but still can get a great deal done.
+Phones are pretty limited but still can get a great deal done.

 What Picture Size Should I Set My Phone Camera To – Conclusion

-As you can see there are quite a few variables that you need to consider when deciding what picture size should I set my phone camera to.
-With a little bit of tweaking and testing you will find the best answer that will fit your needs.
+As you can see, there are quite a few variables that you need to consider when deciding what picture size should I set my phone camera to.
+With a little bit of tweaking and testing, you will find the best answer to fit your needs.

 For social media posts, do not go all out.
 Instagram is known for punishing high image quality when they compress it.
-Lots of photographers on the gram had to readjust quite a bit to not get their picture quality trashed.
-There are completely different shooting and editing settings for shooting for print and shooting for social media posts.
+Many photographers on the gram had to readjust quite a bit not to get their picture quality trashed.
+There are entirely different shooting and editing settings for shooting for print and shooting for social media posts.